The 10 Most Terrifying Things About Non Prescription ADHD Medication Uk

 Dosage

-There are a variety of medications that can be used to treat ADHD.
-There are stimulants, nonstimulants and mixtures of both.
-They increase the activity in specific parts of the brain, which aid in controlling the way we pay attention and behave.
-Methylphenidate is known as Ritalin in the UK, belongs to this class of drugs.
-These medications are typically given in tablets and can be either immediate-release or modified-release.
+ADHD can be treated with a variety of medications.
+There are stimulants, nonstimulants and combinations of both.
+Stimulants boost brain activity which aids in controlling the behavior and attention.
+Methylphenidate, which is commonly referred to as Ritalin in the UK, belongs to this group of drugs.
+These medications are usually given as tablets and can either be immediate-release or modified-release.
 Modified-release medications are released slowly over several days.

 Side effects